Casanova plays a paranoid street n***a that has trouble balancing a life of crime with a life of fruitfulness in “Behind These Scars.”

 5. KNOCK KNOCK

-“Knock Knock” is a song that is right up Casanova’s lane.
-On it, you get a vicious version of the rapper that is seeking revenge, federal charges and respect.
+“Knock Knock” is a song that is right up Casanova’s alley.
+On it, you get a vicious version of the rapper that is seeking revenge, federal charges, and respect.

 I’m not even sure Casanova is rapping in this song… If you ask me, it sounds like he’s venting about a n***a that severely did him wrong a few years back.